emhart/10-simple-rules-data-storage/manuscript/manuscript.md

   programmatically query databases through the internet.
 They notably allow users to retrieve and work with a small slice of a large dataset.

-* **Hadoop Distributed File System** (HDFS) is a Java-based file system where data is stored in small chunks across multiple redundant nodes.
+* **Hadoop Distributed File System** (HDFS) is a Java-based file system in which data is stored in small chunks across multiple redundant nodes.

 * **MapReduce** is a style of programming designed to work with large datasets in parallel computing environments.
-Such programs are composed of a **map** procedure where the dataset is sliced into several pieces, and a **reduce** procedure where summary operations are then applied to each of the slices.
+Such programs are composed of a **map** procedure in which the dataset is sliced into several pieces, and a **reduce** procedure in which summary operations are then applied to each of the slices.

 * **Secure Hash Algorithm 2** (SHA-2) is a family of Secure Hashing Algorithms used in cryptographic analysis, often to verify the integrity of a file.
 A